-- Often, projections into reduced dimensions. - Not genes per se, but weightings. - An open issue, with opportunities for new methods!
+- E.g., assigning function to clusters. - Often, projections into reduced dimensions. - Not genes per se, but weights. - Opportunities for new / disciplined methods!

 Representing gene sets in R

 - Named list(), where names of the list are sets, and each element of the list is a vector of genes in the set. - data.frame() of set name / gene name pairs - GSEABase input from standard file formats, representation as formal classes.